Generated 2026-06-07, viewed through the bent lens of Build to Think.

 The trilogy — a philosophy by subtraction

-v1 named the problem. v2 tried every tool that sounded relevant. v3 asked: what actually helps someone recover? — and cut everything that didn't.
-The pivot from grind for points to recovery over purity could not have been written down in February.
-It had to be built in February so it could be discarded in March.
+v1 named the problem. v2 tried every tool that sounded relevant. v3 asked what actually helps someone recover? — cut everything that didn't, and then, this round, learned to measure what's left: Garmin HRV, body battery, Hevy lifts, a subjective sleep tap, reconciled into one vitality score.
+The pivot from grind for points to measured recovery could not have been written down in February.
+It had to be built, used, and re-built.

 The Experiment, Doubled: Archetypes (v1 + v2)